StatistikStadtZuerich/documentation/README.md

 ```
 Then you download the notebook to your machine and start juptyter.
 When you have done that you may activate some extensions like "toc2"

 Important notice: The Sparql kernel has some quirks within.
 This means you have to use the [Lindas](https://lindas-data.ch/) endpoint directly and not the one provided in the middleware for the time being.
 We work on this.
+Then it is especially useful to set the GRAPH as we have done in all examples in the jupyter notebook.

 ## Licensing
 This documentation is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) (Statistik Stadt Zürich).